Cosmology of Creation

 Excerpt from Solarian Waspines: The Great Abominations of Solaria, by General Mortemius Roam of Celegia.

-- "Solarian Waspines originate from a magically hyperactive version of reality, often called 'Solaria', less commonly The Sunward Reaches, Temperest, or Hellcore.
+- "Solarian Waspines originate from a magically hyperactive version of reality, often called 'Solaria', adjacent to the higher energy planes of The Sunward Reaches, Temperest, and Hellecore.
 Solaria is highly difficult to reach from the Prime Plane, and even more difficult to survive due to the extremely hostile environment.
 (See Report: Bathing in the Firestorm: Living, Moving, and Spellcasting within High Mana Realities.)
 The reasons for Solaria's difficult conditions lie in the fundamental aspects of the plane itself.
 Solaria is a version of reality in which the overall power level is extremely high, compared to most.
 As a result, Waspines express very high levels of power compared to most creatures of the Prime Material, at the expense that they have difficulty surviving in less energy intense realities.
 (See Report: Conversion of Mount Canderly Caldera to Extra Planar Habitat.)
 Most versions of reality are what they consider to be freezing cold and dark places with nothing of interest within them.
 Of all the known realities, Solaria is the highest-energy place known to support any intelligent life, although the degree of sentience of the Waspines is debated.
 There are semi-apocryphal reports of even higher-energy realities, but no intelligent life is said to originate there.
 (See Report: Apocolyptica, The Infinite Well?)

 Editor's Note: Roam's journals, while apparently quite well-referenced and thoroughly researched, have been widely debunked by several scholars of the Celegian Ministry of Science.
 In fact, Roam himself publicly renounced many of his works as exaggerations and lies, claiming he only wanted to further his career in the Exploration Corps of the Celegian Army.
 His death soon thereafter was only quietly noted by authorities, making it apparent that he died of shame.
 Those conspiracy kooks who claim he was forced to recant his research because the Celegian Army wished to weaponize the entities living within the Plane Solaria have never found any shred of evidence to support it.